Test coordinators have a lot to keep track of. We're here to help.

 On Test Day

-- Review duties with staff and hand out materials.
+- Review duties with staff and hand out room packets.

-- Oversee the test administration and perform all post test duties.
+- Oversee the test administration.
+Perform all post test duties.